 Sorry, Grown-Ups, You Can't Go to School!
 By Christina Geist; illustrated by Tim Bowers

-This fun role-reversal picture book will help reluctant students get excited for the start of school--no matter what that looks like!
+This fun role-reversal picture book will help reluctant students get excited to go back to school!

 It's just another school morning...until Mom, Dad, Grandma, and even Bow-wow the dog BEG the kids to let them come to school, too!
 Dad can tie his own shoes--why can't he come?
 Mom is all ready with her brand-new backpack--she's allowed, right?
 No!
 Only kids and teachers!

 Christina Geist's warm, interactive story is the perfect tool for parents of kids who are reluctant or nervous about going to school.
 The fun refrain--"Sorry, grown-ups!
 You can't go to school!
 Only kids and teachers!
 Only kids and teachers!"--brilliantly paints school as something exclusive and desirable...which kids can access!
 Tim Bowers's lively illustrations enhance the fun and heighten the hilarity.
 This is sure to be a back-to-school classic in many families and classrooms!

 Bunny's Book Club Goes to School By Annie Silvestro; illustrated by Tatjana Mai-Wyss

 Bunny and his forest friends meet at the town library every Saturday morning for book club.
 But one summer day, their library buddy Josie confesses to Bunny that she’s nervous about starting school.
 Bunny has an idea: He’ll go with her!
 Soon, Bunny’s friends Bear, Raccoon, Bird, Porcupine, Squirrel, Mole, Mouse, and Frog decide to join him—and Josie’s first day of school turns into a critter-filled adventure!